-Allegations should be brought immediately to the attention of the head of education or registered manager.
-The head of education or registered manager should inform the responsible individual of ALL allegations of abuse that come to his/her attention.
-The case manager should immediately discuss the allegation with the Local Authority safeguarding team, the purpose of which is to consider the nature, content and context of the allegation and agree a course of action.
+Allegations should be brought immediately to the attention of the lead or deputy DSL.
+They inform the responsible individual of ALL allegations of abuse that come to their attention.
+The case manager should immediately discuss the allegation with the Local Authority safeguarding officer on the purpose of which is to consider the nature, content and context of the allegation and agree a course of action.
 The initial enquiries should establish:

-- that an allegation has been made - what is alleged to have occurred
+- that an allegation has been made

+- what is alleged to have occurred

 - when and where the episode is/are alleged to have occurred

-- who was involved
+- who was involved?

 - any other persons present

-The safeguarding contact may request relevant additional information such as previous history, whether the child of their family have made similar allegations and the member of staff's current contact with children.
+The Local authority safeguarding officer may request relevant additional information such as previous history, whether the child of their family have made similar allegations and the member of staff's current contact with children.